KosinskiLab/mosaic/README.md

 # Colabseg

-Colabseg is a Python-based tool for interactive processing, analysis, and parametrization of membrane segmentation.
+Colabseg is a Python-based tool for interactive processing, analysis, and parametrization of membrane segmentations.

 ## Installation